MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-use-default-message-handler.md

 ## Next steps

-* **Message handlers** - For a bot that's more complex that the previous example, you may want to use different forms of message handlers.
+* **Message handlers** - For a bot that's more complex than the previous example, you may want to use different forms of message handlers.
 You can add an *action* to a dialog to listen for user input as it occurs.
 See [Listen for messages using actions](bot-builder-nodejs-global-handlers.md) for information on using actions in your bot.
 Another form is a [waterfall](bot-builder-nodejs-dialog-waterfall.md), which is a common way to guide the user through a series of steps or prompt the user with a series of questions before taking action.

 * **Attachments, rich cards, suggested actions, and speech** - The contents of messages aren't limited to text strings.
 Your bot can also [send and receive attachments][SendAttachments], present the user with [rich cards][SendCardWithButtons] that contain images and buttons, [send suggested actions](~/nodejs/bot-builder-nodejs-send-suggested-actions.md), and [send text to be spoken by your bot](~/nodejs/bot-builder-nodejs-text-to-speech.md) on a speech-enabled channel.